‘But I Can Do That’: How to Shut Up and Look at Art

 Installation view of One Day at a Time: Manny Farber and Termite Art, October 14, 2018–March 11, 2019 at MOCA Grand Avenue, courtesy of The Museum of Contemporary Art, Los Angeles, photo by Zak Kelley

-And then—of course—someone, invariably a man with the voice of someone who has never loved anything quietly or with significance, leans to his unfortunate audience and announces, “Christ, even I could do that.”
-I then feel the most overwhelming desire to seize him (and, perhaps, the smug little version of myself that once agreed with him) by the collar, to slam his eyes within a hair of said work, and hiss, Look.
+However, time has done its humbling work, and now (just a touch less righteous) I’ve unearthed an almost absurd, vaguely shameful joy in color, form, and suggestion.
+I find myself easily seduced by texture; transfixed by movement trapped beneath varnish.
+In essence, I can now stand before a seemingly straightforward piece, enthralled by details I once dismissed or overlooked entirely—only to then hear someone, invariably a brute with the voice of someone who has never felt anything quietly or with significance, lean to his unfortunate audience and announce, “Christ, even I could do that.”
+I then feel an overwhelming desire to seize him (and, perhaps, the smug little version of myself that once agreed with him) by the collar, to slam his eyes within a hair of said work, and hiss, Look.
 Shut the fuck up and just look.

 Step One: Get Out There

 While there is much to be observed on a screen, nothing compares to seeing a work in person.
 Is this elitist?
 Perhaps.
 I suggest eating a billionaire or calling your local representative to address the issue fully.
-There are infinite reasons to go see art IRL, one being the surprise you may feel when you’re inevitably dwarfed by the size of a canvas or wall; engulfed by the colors and textures.
-Feel free to take things personally.
+There are infinite reasons to go see art IRL.
+One of which, and this is for you junkies out there, is the pursuit of dizzying highs; the rush of being dwarfed by some monstrous canvas or wall.
+Take things personally!
 Feel harassed by the sheer size or direction of certain lines.
 Absorb the tension derived from the distance between the work and yourself.
 You could easily ruin this massive thing that demands respect.
 Keep those intrusive thoughts to yourself.
 Or, better yet, relate them to your viewing partner.
 Revel in the widening of their eyes.
 Take delight in the stiffening demeanor of the overzealous docent.
-Moreover, take advantage of being physically present and walk around the artwork.
+Whatever you do, just take advantage of being physically present.
+Try walking around the artwork.
 This can help you notice details you may have initially missed and provide you with a new perspective on the piece.
 Consider the different angles and altitudes.
 Was this made to be viewed by someone of your height?
 Does it handle the overhead lights any differently?

 Becky Suss, Bathroom (Ming Green), 2016.
 Courtesy of Jack Shainman Gallery